VuNKhoi/LightOre/README.md

 - **Test helpers**: Common test setup and mocks are provided in `test_helpers.dart`.

 ## Future Plans
-- Complete Mapbox MVP and user testing.
+- Complete flutter_map MVP and user testing.
-- Build out the `BaseMapView` abstraction.
+- Build out the `BaseMapView` abstraction for all map logic (start early to support multiple map/overlay types).
-- Prepare FAA chart tiling and hosting pipeline.
+- Prepare FAA chart tiling and hosting pipeline (XYZ raster tiles for sectional, IFR low, and IFR high overlays).
 - Migrate to MapLibre for open-source, offline, and scalable deployment.
-- Integrate advanced aviation overlays and ensure compatibility with flutter_map and MapLibre.
+- Integrate advanced aviation overlays (airspace, NOTAMs, etc.) and ensure compatibility with both flutter_map and MapLibre.

 ## Contributing
 - Follow the feature-based folder structure and keep business logic out of UI widgets.